 - Our surgeons implanted one of the first left VADs into the heart cavity instead of in the abdomen — a less invasive surgery with a lower risk for bleeding and infection.

 - UPMC cardiac surgeons performed the first minimally invasive direct coronary bypass (MIDCAB) graft in the tristate (Pennsylvania, Ohio, West Virginia) region.

 - Experts in our Division of Vascular Surgery specialize in minimally invasive procedures, which many of our faculty helped to pioneer for the treatment of the entire vascular system.

 - UPMC's Cardiac Catheterization Program is one of the nation's largest in terms of patient volume.
 Our experts perform more than 23,000 diagnostic and interventional procedures each year.

 - Experts at the UPMC Center for Aortic Disease have performed more than 700 transcatheter aortic valve replacement (TAVR) procedures, making UPMC the most experienced TAVR center in the region.

 - UPMC became the first center in western Pennsylvania to offer the WATCHMANTM device for stroke prevention in select patients with atrial fibrillation.

 - The UPMC Heart and Lung Transplant Program is one of the few nationwide to have performed more than 1,400 adult cardiac transplants and 1,600 adult lung or heart-lung transplants — making it one of the most experienced in the world.

-- Our Artificial Heart Program — one of the nation’s oldest and most active — has treated more than 600 people over the past 20 years, and implanted more than 800 mechanical circulatory support devices.
+- Our Artificial Heart Program — one of the nation’s oldest and most active — has treated more than 1,000 people over the past 20 years with mechanical circulatory support devices.